-The body for the production race is BPA Honda Accord (050) made in .007 Lexan.
-Painted and stamped bodies will be handed out.
+The body for the production race is RedFox Mercedes DTM.
+Two painted and stamped bodies will be handed out.
 Extra bodies from the same batch will be available to purchase.
-BPA has agents for its products in most countries.
-However, if you are not able to obtain bodies you can always contact the organiser info@isra2004.com who will sell you the requested amount.
+RedFox has agents for its products in most countries.
+However, if you are not able to obtain bodies you can always contact the organiser mario@isra-2005.com who will sell you the requested amount.

-The motors will be provided by Pro-Slot The tires will be provided by Mossetti Racing
+The motors will be provided by RedFox The tires will be provided by RedFox based on JK-rubber